ClemensX/ShadedPathV/README.md

  ```
  * open solution in VS 2022 at OpenXR-SDK\build\win64\OPENXR.sln and build
  * loader lib and pdb file will be here: \OpenXR-SDK\build\win64\src\loader\Debug
- * include folder here: \OpenXR-SDK\include\openxr, copy to libraries\openxr\openxr
+ * include folder here: \OpenXR-SDK\include\openxr
- * for ShadedPathVTest and ShadedPathV add library path similar to include directory
+ * both include files and lib should be found by the cmake build, if not take a look at ``dependencies.cmake``

 <a id="toc-todo"></a>

 ## TODO
 Things finished and things to do.
 Both very small and very large things, just as they come to my mind.

+- [ ] add *Release* version to the current *Debug* config in cmake
 - [ ] BRDFLUT_TEXTURE cannot be used as cube map (all black). probably needs format conversion
 - [x] Cube maps (needed for PBR environment maps)
 - [ ] Environment maps
-- [ ] Bug: billboard and possibly line shader cannot be last shader in app added (Validation Warning)
+- [x] Bug: billboard and possibly line shader cannot be last shader in app added (Validation Warning)
-- [ ] Bug: LineApp not running (problem with wireframe loading)
+- [x] Bug: LineApp not running (problem with wireframe loading)
 - [ ] Rest of PBR stages
 - [x] PBR Shader (simple: only base texture display, no lighting)
 - [x] PBR object loading from glTF files (vertices with pos and text coord, textures)